furrypython/RoboND-HomeServiceRobot-Project/README.md

-# RoboND-HomeServiceRobot-Project
+# Home Service Robot Project
-This is the final project of the Robotics Software Nanodegree Program by Udacity.
+This is the final project of Robotics Software Nanodegree Program by Udacity.

+## Project Description
+The project attempts to combine SLAM and Navigation into a robot so that it can autonomously transport an object in a Gazebo environment.
+By running `home_service.sh` file, the robot performs the following tasks:
+  1. Navigating to a object at the pickup zone
+  2. Picking the object.
+  3. Carrying the object to the drop off zone.
+  4. Dropping off the object to the zone.

 ## Directory structure

 ```
     ├──                                # Official ROS packages
     |